T0ngChen/medRCT/README.md

 <div id="ref-hernan2016using" class="csl-entry">

-Hernán, Miguel A, and James M Robins.
+Hernán, Miguel A, and James M. Robins.
 2016.
 “Using Big Data to Emulate a Target Trial When a Randomized Trial Is Not Available.” *American Journal of Epidemiology* 183 (8): 758–64.
 <https://doi.org/10.1093/aje/kwv254>.